The unholy alliance

 But it’s not the gas alone.
 This also raises the specter of oil becoming useless in the long term and that’s a bigger FOREX earner than gas alone could ever be.
 Just imagine a world that switches over to clean natural Gas as a fuel for mobility – gas that has been locally produced through fracking.
 Oil exports would falter and the oil price would collapse in the long term.

 That in itself is a deadly threat to Russia (and any classical oil producer) which makes it natural for them to oppose it all.
-In the end, none of us wants to change and Russians are used to easy money from energy dependent Europeans just as much as we are to government dole outs.
-We know that our lax economic mores will do us no good (even if secretly we wish that a white knight will come and slay the dragon our problems have become) and so do the Russians know that their overdependence on energy exports will come to bite them on the long end.
+In the end, none of us wants to change and Russians are used to easy money from energy-dependent Europeans just as much as we are to government dole-outs.
+We know that our lax economic mores will do us no good (even if secretly we wish that a white knight would come and slay the dragon our problems have become) and so do the Russians know that their overdependence on energy exports will come to bite them on the long end.

 But even if you know your ultimate fate, you may be forgiven for trying to squeeze out a few more years (or decades) of the good life before the Cerberus eventually bites.